containers/podman/docs/podman-run.1.md

 Give extended privileges to this container.
 The default is *false*.

-By default, podman containers are “unprivileged” (=false) and cannot, for example, modify parts of the kernel.
+By default, Podman containers are “unprivileged” (=false) and cannot, for example, modify parts of the kernel.
 This is because by default a container is not allowed to access any devices.
 A “privileged” container is given access to all devices.

-When the operator executes **podman run --privileged**, podman enables access to all devices on the host, turns off graphdriver mount options, as well as turning off most of the security measures protecting the host from the container.
+When the operator executes **podman run --privileged**, Podman enables access to all devices on the host, turns off graphdriver mount options, as well as turning off most of the security measures protecting the host from the container.